 First of all, let’s get this straight right away – the prospect of Social Financing is tremendously appealing and promising.
-The fact that private capital can be deployed for servicing public good – and earning a sizable profit at the same time, is enough to garner widespread attention and so it has in the recent years (or has it been popular in the recent months only?).
+The fact that private capital can be deployed for servicing public good – and earning a sizable profit at the same time, is enough to garner widespread attention and so it has in the recent years.
 But this model is successfully applied towards Student loan consolidation and refinancing if done correctly.

 Before going into that debate, a clear and concise definition of Social Finance is in order.

 What Is Social Financing?

-What is the current Social Financing scenario vis-à-vis student loan consolidation and refinancing?
+is the current Social Financing scenario versus student loan consolidation and refinancing?

 Founder of SocialFinance, a student loan refinancing startup, Mike Cagney says that the greater interest a student is already paying on his/her original loan, the greater his/her savings can come out to be.
 This is because those borrowers who have already taken up high-interest federal loans such as the PLUS loans can save considerably higher by choosing the private social financing model instead of the government one.
 For this to happen though, a student must be able to show a strong financial background – an ideal candidate would be a young, affluent student who has just graduated from a school with low loan default rate.